Welcome to The Writing Life blog and to the Tuesday Author Interview series. I will be showcasing authors well into May 2017, so please check back in.

 About Eleanor Parker Sapia

-A Decent Woman is Eleanor’s debut novel, set in turn of the nineteenth century Puerto Rico.
-The book was selected as 2015 July Book of the Month for Las Comadres & Friends Latino Book Club.
-Eleanor is the mother of two adult children and currently lives in West Virginia, where she is happily writing her second novel, The Island of Goats.
+A Decent Woman, Eleanor’s debut novel, set in turn of the nineteenth century Puerto Rico, garnered 2016 and 2017 International Latino Book Awards.
+Eleanor is featured in Mayra Calvani’s anthology, Latina Author and Their Muses.
+A Decent Woman was selected as 2015 July Book of the Month for Las Comadres & Friends Latino Book Club.
+Eleanor is the mother of two adult children and currently lives in West Virginia, where she is happily writing her second novel, The Laments.